Bachelor's Degree in Life Sciences

 – 3.5 ECTS

-PAL2ISIN – General information on the pharmaceutical industry / Quality
+PAL2ISIN – Overview of the Pharmaceutical Industry / Quality

 – 2 ECTS